zpainter/iassist/content/about/regional-report-2009-2010-africa.md

 author = "t.alatera"
 title = "Regional Report 2009-2010: Africa"
 oldpath = "/about/regional-report-2009-2010-africa"
-postdate = "2010-11-29 04:38:16 -0700"
+date = "2010-11-29 04:38:16 -0700"
 draft = "false"
 +++
 IASSIST Report of the African Regional Secretary

-By\
+By
-Kizito Kasozi\
+Kizito Kasozi
-Director Information Technology\
+Director Information Technology
-Uganda Bureau of Statistics\
+Uganda Bureau of Statistics
 2010

 This report is centered on the recent developments in the African